The Need for LGBTQIA+ Mental Health Care

 In contrast, patients get the best health outcomes when they can form strong therapeutic relationships with their healthcare providers.
 Strong therapeutic relationships can’t be formed if the patient feels unsafe to disclose fundamental details of who they are.
 In fact, researchers have found that people who feel accepted after disclosing their sexual orientation, whether to parents or healthcare providers, are less likely to develop an addiction.
 Issues like these contribute to the stress of falling outside the umbrella that shelters the heterosexual majority from discrimination.

-No Place for LGBTQ+ Addiction Treatment
+No Place for LGBTQIA+ Addiction Treatment

-An LGBTQ+ patient may also feel triggered by the fear of discrimination, which is, again, counter-productive when trying to heal from a mental health or substance use disorder.
+An LGBTQIA+ patient may also feel triggered by the fear of discrimination, which is, again, counter-productive when trying to heal from a mental health or substance use disorder.
 A diverse group with mixed sexual orientations may be beneficial when transitioning to aftercare, but real-world exposure to potentially triggering situations is often too much when someone is beginning their treatment.

-Since Canadian private facilities do not provide truly safe spaces, LGBTQ+ people are often forced to attend non-accredited programs that are created exclusively for them.
+Since Canadian private facilities do not provide truly safe spaces, LGBTQIA+ people are often forced to attend non-accredited programs that are created exclusively for them.
 These programs are support-group based, but they often do not include science-based methods that profoundly improve success rates of treatment.

-In no way are we looking to call down the incredible grassroots work of community organizations or to dismiss the effectiveness of Narcotics Anonymous or Alcoholics Anonymous groups, many chapters of which are LGBTQ+ exclusive or welcoming.
+In no way are we looking to call down the incredible grassroots work of community organizations or to dismiss the effectiveness of Narcotics Anonymous or Alcoholics Anonymous groups, many chapters of which are LGBTQIA+ exclusive or welcoming.
 However, they do lack the daily structure, supervision, clinical expertise, and medical care required by some patients with more complex mental health and addiction disorders.

 The Benefits of an Accredited, Science-Based Program